 Teaching Your Kids How to Save and Spend Money Wisely

 It is never too early to teach your kids about money.
 Instilling good habits regarding spending and saving should start as early as possible.
-A recent online study conducted by mint.com, showed that over half the respondents claimed they earned money while in or before elementary school.
+An online study conducted by mint.com, showed that over half the respondents claimed they earned money while in or before elementary school.
 And, most of the respondents claimed they did not feel prepared to manage their money after high school and one in three ran into early credit card problems.

-By the time your children are teenagers, they will most likely have a rather large list of perceived needs ranging from iPhones to the latest fashion.
+By the time your kids are teenagers, they will most likely have a rather large list of perceived needs ranging from iPhones to the latest fashion.
 Particularly if you as parents indulge yourselves regularly in the latest of electronic gadgets and luxury items, your teen is witness to your spending habits and will likely assume that these things are essential as well.
 Observation and repetition are two important ways children learn: if they see that you stick to a budget and spend money wisely, they are much more likely to adapt the same skills and attitude.
 To help give your children a responsible start in the financial arena, here are some tips for instilling saving-savvy life skills in your child: